saj3sh/material-science-expert/README.md

 ### Limitations

 After many trials and errors, I realized that the Ollama 3.2 1B is relatively small and better suited for basic tasks.
 Additionally, since we only had access to the online model and were working within a limited timeframe, domain-based fine-tuning wasn't feasible—something that could have significantly improved accuracy.
-That said, the system design for this task is modular, allowing us to easily switch to a larger model with more parameters such as OpenAI or Anthropic, which should effectively boost prediction accuracy.
+That said, the system design for this task is modular, allowing us to easily switch to a larger model with more parameters such as OpenAI or Anthropic, which should enhance overall performance.

 ### Future Enhancements